New Zealand State Honours - The Order of New Zealand

 The badge of the Order consists of an oval medallion in gold and coloured enamels, bearing in the centre the design of the shield of the New Zealand Coat of Arms within a Kôwhaiwhai rafter pattern.
 The ribbon is red ochre (kôkôwai) with a narrow white stripe towards either edge.
 The badge of the Order is worn around the neck

 The badge must be returned to the Crown on the death of the holder or on the holder ceasing to be a member of the Order.
 The badge is then passed to another appointee to the order.
-More information on the Order of New Zealand is available at the New Zealand Honours Secretariat website.
+More information on the Order of New Zealand is available at the New Zealand Honours Unit website.

 State Honours do not usually have separate Regulations.
 Instructions for the administration of the Order or Honour are usually included in the Royal Warrant.
 The composite document containing the Royal Warrant and Instructions is usually referred to as the Statutes of the Order.

 Clasps and Bars

 There are no clasps or bars associated with this honour.